IARCP | CERTIFICATION | CRCMP(Re)I

 - Parent undertakings outside the Community: equivalence.

-Part C: The Dodd-Frank Act and the Federal Insurance Office (FIO).
+The Dodd Frank Act and the Federal Insurance Office (FIO).

-- Basel ii /iii and the Dodd Frank Act.
+- Basel iii and the Dodd Frank Act.

 - The Financial Stability Oversight Council.